LoyaltyJi/ade/Readme.txt

 If you need the resources used in this project, please contact me.

-The architecture of this project is shown as below. lib --- all the third-party libraries and tools src --- all the source code
+The architecture of this project is shown as below. lib --- the related libraries src --- all the source code
 *.properties --- configuration files